daniel-cheng/CALFIN/README.md

 3. Place output .tifs to process in `/home/ubuntu/Repos/CALFIN/processing/testing`

 ### Processing
+Then, we can run CALFIN to extract coastlines/calving fronts from the subsets.
 4. Open Matlab and add ISSM to the path by executing `addpath(genpath('/home/ubuntu/Repos/issm/issm/trunk-jpl-working/src/m'))`.
 5. Create a `calfin` object by executing `cf = calfin();`.
 6. Solve for calving fronts/coastlines using CALFIN by executing `cf.solve()`.